Some of the numbers presented in this website may not be the most recent available

 Growing populations and increasing affluence over the last half century have led to an unprecedented growth in the use of fossil fuels.
 This, in turn, has resulted in higher carbon dioxide emissions into the atmosphere, raising atmospheric temperatures.

-Higher temperatures lead to, in particular, extreme weather events, melting polar ice caps, and fluctuations in oceanic currents.
+Higher temperatures lead to, in particular, extreme weather events, melting polar ice caps, and fluctuations in oceanic currents - climate change.

-Nevertheless temperatures have been much higher (and lower) during past geological periods; during the Mesozoic, for example.
-When the dry, continental conditions of the Triassic were replaced by the warm, humid climate of the Jurassic when dense tropical forests covered much of the landscape at high latitudes.
-Temperatures were then averaging around 21 degrees.
+Global temperatures have been much higher (and lower) during in the past.
+For example during the Mesozoic when the dry, continental conditions of the Triassic were replaced by the warm, humid climate of the Jurassic.

-Firstly, these natural fluctuations were usually much slower than they are today.
+Firstly, the natural fluctuations were usually much slower than they are today.
 Living things had time to migrate, adapt and/or evolve as conditions changed.

 Secondly, human society has today overwhelmed nearly every ecosystem on earth, erecting physical and social barriers to movement.
 Billions of people not only do not want to adapt, but also they have nowhere to go.
 This particularly applies to those inhabiting urban environments.